This sponge-like nanomaterial uses HVAC systems to create water from thin air

 Only one one-thousandth of the world’s water is in the atmosphere, “but it’s everywhere, and it’s infinitely renewable,” Zaworotko says.
 “If you take water out of the air, it recycles out of the ocean.”
 Tapping into the atmosphere is a way to circumvent the existing problems of distribution, whether a community is dealing with polluted groundwater or lack of water or a combination of multiple problems.

 This isn’t the first attempt to find new ways to harvest water from the air.
-Zero Mass Water, one startup, designed a rooftop systems that uses another nanomaterial to passively absorb water, and then uses solar power to send the water into a reservoir.
+Zero Mass Water, one startup, designed a rooftop system that uses another nanomaterial to passively absorb water, and then uses solar power to send the water into a reservoir.
 That system is already installed in places including a children’s hospital in Jamaica.
 But Molecule, which was researching solutions to the water crisis, thought that it would be possible to do the same thing more efficiently.
 The organization approached Zaworotko, an expert in this type of material, who screened 30 different materials that his team had previously developed.
 One performed uniquely well.

 “It’s got three things that you need in a water harvesting material,” says Zaworotko.
 “It works at very low humidity so it can work in the middle of the desert just as well as in a humid environment.
 It has a very low energy for recycling, so you don’t have to use a lot of energy to recover the material and capture the water and do what you want with it.
 And the third one—and this is the one where almost every existing dessicant fails—is how quickly it captures and releases the water.”